Market Profile & Volume Profile

 • Confirm with one-time framing — each new period prints a higher high (for longs) or a lower low (for shorts)

-• If the IB was narrow, expect a larger extension — narrow IBs produce the best trend days
+• If the IB was narrow, expect a larger extension — narrow IBs produce the best trend days.
+A narrow IB that breaks one side often reaches 1.5x to 2x

 • Confirm with deltaDefinitionAsk volume minus bid volume.
 Positive = more buying.
 Negative = more selling.
 Shows who is more aggressive. — rising cumulative deltaDefinitionRunning total of buying vs selling across the session.
 Shows who has been in control overall. on a long extension, falling on a short extension